anonymousdldh/DSLR-DiScovering-Latent-Rrepresentations-of-Relations-for-Interacting-Systems/README.md

 ## Data generation
 ### Physically simulated data
 We performed expriments with physics data with 7 combinations of 3 relations (spring, r_1, none).
-The list of datasets is as following, and can be seen in *src/datasets_list.py*:
+The list of datasets is can be found in *src/datasets_list.py*:

 ```
 spring_None